Jerrydcw/Jerry-Data-Analytics-Portfolio/README.md

-# Jerry Data Analytics Portofolio
+# Jerry Data Analytics Portfolio
 Hi!
 My name is Jerry Dwi Candra Wibowo, you can call me Jerry.
 Here is my Portfolio as Data Analyst, lesssgo!